🪴Welcome Back!🪴 Celebrate Spring and Save 10% With Coupon WELCOMESPRING

 2) Light: plant in full sun with at least 4 hours of direct sun per day, preferably 6 hours or more.

 3) Water / Pot: outdoor succulents do not need much watering.
-If you live in an area that is very dry/hot in the summers, water them once every week or two.
+If you live in an area that is dry and hot in the summer, water them once every week or two.
 Plants in pots typically need water more often than plants in the ground, especially if the pot is small.

 4) Fertilizer: hardy succulents don’t need fertilizer, but a little bit of extra nutrition in spring can boost growth & size (dilute fertilizer 1/2 or 1/4 label strength, or use a bit of compost/organics).